 West Dorset District Council’s planning committee approved our planning application on 21 June 2018, subject to conditions and the completion of a unilateral undertaking.

 2019 – 2022

-Subject to planning approval, construction on the project would start in spring 2019 and would take up to three years to complete (including the removal of the existing line).
+We anticipate that construction on the project will start in spring 2019 and will take up to three years to complete (including the removal of the existing line).